-Jasig CAS provide centralized authentication for supported web applications.
-It is the standard mechanism for new efforts in ECI and is used where possible.
-It is the preferred mechanism for allowing outside parties to authenticate against NDSU's user accounts.
+Apereo CAS provides centralized authentication for supported web applications.
+It is one of the two standard mechanisms for authentication at NDSU and is used where possible.
+It is the preferred mechanism for providing authentication for internal NDSU resources, and secondary for external resources after InCommon.

-CAS usage by application is by approval, which is easy to receive.
+CAS usage for an application requires approval, which is easy to obtain.
 To use CAS in your application or your vendor's application please contact the NDSU Help Desk.

 CAS as implemented at NDSU supports these protocols